progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	updated the changelog

-Powinieneś znać dwie ważne rzeczy związane z `git svn log`.
+Powinieneś wiedzieć o dwóch ważnych rzeczach związanych z `git svn log`.
 Po pierwsze, działa on w trybie offline, inaczej niż prawdziwa komenda `svn log`, która odpytuje się serwera Subversion o dane.
 Po drugie, pokazuje ona tylko zmiany które zostały zapisane na serwerze Subversion.
 Lokalne commity, których nie wypchnąłeś przez dcommit nie pokażą się; jak również commity które inne osoby w międzyczasie wprowadziły.
-Pokazuje ona ostatnio znany stan który jest na serwerze Subversion.
+Pokazuje ona ostatnio znany stan, który jest na serwerze Subversion.

 <!-- You should know two important things about `git svn log`.
 First, it works offline, unlike the real `svn log` command, which asks the Subversion server for the data.
 Second, it only shows you commits that have been committed up to the Subversion server.
 Local Git commits that you haven’t dcommited don’t show up; neither do commits that people have made to the Subversion server in the meantime.
 It’s more like the last known state of the commits on the Subversion server. -->